- GHI/61 (See other available formats)

 Buyer is solely responsible for determining whether Buyer has all intellectual property rights that are necessary for Buyer's intended uses of the BioLegend TotalSeq™ products.
 For example, for any technology platform Buyer uses with TotalSeq™, it is Buyer's sole responsibility to determine whether it has all necessary third party intellectual property rights to use that platform and TotalSeq™ with that platform.

 - Application Notes

 Clone GHI/61 binds to domain 7 of CD163.
-Additional reported applications (for the relevant formats) include: immunocytochemical staining, immunoprecipitation, and western blot.1
+Additional reported applications (for the relevant formats) include: immunocytochemical staining, immunoprecipitation, western blot1, and spatial biology (IBEX)6,7.

 - Additional Product Notes

 TotalSeq™ reagents are designed to profile protein levels at a single cell level following an optimized protocol similar to the CITE-seq workflow.
 A compatible single cell device (e.g. 10x Genomics Chromium System and Reagents) and sequencer (e.g. Illumina analyzers) are required.
 Please contact technical support for more information, or visit biolegend.com/totalseq.